MercerU-TCO/GoBabyGo/docs/pages/docs-contribution/gbg-walkthrough.md

 Once this is done, you will have a copy of the repository tied to your account.
 From here, you can clone the repository and begin work.

+Click here to clone the repository to your computer.
 ![Website Clone]({{site.baseurl}}/docs/assets/images/clone-button.PNG)

+Then, on GitHub desktop, perform the following to finish setting up your local repository.
 ![Desktop clone]({{site.baseurl}}/docs/assets/images/gh-desktop-clone.PNG)

 ![Desktop clone 2]({{site.baseurl}}/docs/assets/images/gh-desktop-clone-url.PNG)